Multiplayer bandits without observing collision information: Introduction.

 To simplify the statements and proofs of our main theorems, we make three additional assumptions, which can be relaxed at the expense of getting worse bounds, as discussed in Section~\ref{sec:relaxing}.

-\begin{enumerate}[({A}ssumpt{i}on 1)] \item $K\geq m$: there are at least as many arms as players. \item $Y_{A_j(t),t}$ is supported on $[0, 1]$ so the means $\mu_i$ and the rewards $r_j(t)$ are also in $[0,1]$. \item All players know the values of both $T$ and $m$. \end{enumerate}

-Note that we assume no communication between the players, and our algorithms are totally distributed.
+\begin{description} \item{Assumption 1.} $K\geq m$: there are at least as many arms as players. \item{Assumption 2.} $Y_{A_j(t),t}$ is supported on $[0, 1]$ so the means $\mu_i$ and the rewards $r_j(t)$ are also in $[0,1]$. \item{Assumption 3.} All players know the values of both $T$ and $m$. \end{description} Note that we assume no communication between the players, and our algorithms are totally distributed.
+Moreover, in each particular setting, all players play the same algorithm.
 All of our algorithms are explicit, simple, and efficient.

 We can now state our main theorems.
 Let $\Delta \coloneqq \mu_m - \mu_{m+1}$.
-All the following results correspond to the weak feedback model (i.e., no collision information), except if stated otherwise.
-Certainly any regret upper bound for this model automatically carries over to the stronger feedback model as well.
+All the following results correspond to the weak feedback model (i.e., no collision information), unless stated otherwise.
+Certainly, any regret upper bound for this model automatically carries over to the stronger feedback model as well.

 \begin{theorem} There is an algorithm with expected regret $O ( m K \log (T) / \Delta^2) $. \end{theorem}

 In this theorem and throughout, the notation $f=O(g)$ means there exists an \emph{absolute constant} $C$ such that for {\em all} admissible parameters, $f \leq C g$.